-- b. review and analyze the impact of trade liberalization in the Asia-Pacific region; - c. study and monitor the impact of sub-regional trade arrangements such as NAFTA, Association of South-East Asian Nations Free Trade Area (AFTA) and ANZCERTA; - d. develop databases with regard to merchandise trade, trade in services and direct investment, and update these regularly; and - e. adopt international standards for trade in services and international investment data such as those developed by the IMF.
+- a. conduct surveys as necessary of trade and investment impediments; - b. review and analyze the impact of trade liberalization in the Asia-Pacific region; - study and monitor the impact of sub-regional trade arrangements such as NAFTA, Association of South-East Asian Nations Free Trade Area (AFTA) and ANZCERTA; - d. develop databases with regard to merchandise trade, trade in services and direct investment, and update these regularly; and - e. adopt international standards for trade in services and international investment data such as those developed by the IMF.